 2. Prepare yourself for any questions that tend to come up at family gatherings.
 The usual ones: partner, marriage, kids, job.
 Know how you will respond to these.
 By doing this you will boost your confidence and reduce the anxiety you may be feeling.
 Be clear with yourself about how much information you want to divulge.
 Do you really need to go into that much detail about your current dating situation or sex life with Uncle Bob for instance?

-3. Stay away from topics of discussion that trigger disputes.
+3. Triggers.
+Stay away from topics of discussion that trigger disputes.
+You know the ones…

-4. When you are triggered, acknowledge it, breathe into it and feel the emotion.
+4. What to do WHEN you are triggered.
+When you are triggered, acknowledge it, breathe into it and feel the emotion.
 Don’t react or respond in that moment.
 Simply be.
 You learn so much about yourself in these moments of vulnerability.